 Senior Officer Retirement Plan.
-Messrs.
-Evans, Donahue, Venturella and Ms. Schlarb currently participate in our senior officer retirement plan, which is offered to all of our Senior Vice Presidents.
+Mr. Bulfin participated and Messrs.
+Evans and Donahue and Ms. Schlarb currently participate in our senior officer retirement plan, which is offered to all of our Senior Vice Presidents.
 The senior officer retirement plan is a defined benefit plan and, subject to certain maximum and minimum provisions, provides for the payment to the officer of a monthly retirement benefit based on a percentage of the officer's final average annual salary earned during the employee's last five years of credited service (excluding bonus) multiplied by the employee's years of credited service.
 A participant will vest in his or her benefits under the senior officer retirement plan upon the completion of ten (10) years of service.
 The amount of benefit increases for each full year beyond ten (10) years of service except that there are no further increases after twenty-five (25) years of service.
 The maximum target benefit under the senior officer retirement plan is 45% of final average salary.
 Reduced benefits are payable for lesser service and early retirement.
 Benefits under the senior officer retirement plan are offset 100% by social security benefits received by the officer and are computed on the basis of a straight-life annuity.
 The plan also provides for pre-retirement death and disability benefits.
 Amounts owing under the plan are payable from the general assets of the Company.

 Deferred Compensation Plans.
 Our named executive officers are currently excluded from participating in our 401(k) plan by virtue of their compensation level.
 Accordingly, we have established a deferred compensation plan for certain employees, including the named executive officers, which permits them to defer up to 100% of their compensation to provide for their retirement.
 Under the deferred compensation plan, the Company may make matching contributions on a discretionary basis.
+Mr. Bulfin participated in the deferred compensation plan.
 Messrs.
-Evans, Donahue, Venturella and Ms. Schlarb currently participate in the deferred compensation plan.
+Evans and Donahue and Ms. Schlarb currently participate in the deferred compensation plan up until his retirement.